srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Leave the **Select how you want to assign devices to hubs** field set to **Evenly weighted distribution**.

    As you only have one IoT Hub associated with the enrollment, this setting is somewhat unimportant.
 In larger environments where you have multiple distributed hubs, this setting will control how to choose what IoT Hub should receive this device enrollment.
+There are four supported allocation policies:

+    * **Lowest latency**: Devices are provisioned to an IoT hub based on the hub with the lowest latency to the device.
+    * **Evenly weighted distribution (default)**: Linked IoT hubs are equally likely to have devices provisioned to them.
+This is the default setting.
+If you are provisioning devices to only one IoT hub, you can keep this setting.
+    * **Static configuration via the enrollment list**: Specification of the desired IoT hub in the enrollment list takes priority over the Device Provisioning Service-level allocation policy.
+    * **Custom (Use Azure Function)**: the device provisioning service calls your Azure Function code providing all relevant information about the device and the enrollment.
+Your function code is executed and returns the IoT hub information used to provisioning the device.

 1. Notice that the **Select the IoT hubs this device can be assigned to** dropdown specifies the **AZ-220-HUB-_{YOUR-ID}_** IoT hub that you created.